OpenwaterHealth/opw_oncolysis_data/README.md

 # Openwater Preclinical Oncolysis Data
 This repository contains _in vitro_ and _in vivo_ data from experiments with the system.
+The Openwater Preclinical Oncolysis Prototype is designed to help researchers investigate the effect of different ultrasound parameters on a variety of in vitro and preclinical in vivo targets.
+Certain acoustic parameters may be well suited for damaging cancer cells while sparing surrounding healthy tissue, and this system is designed to systematically explore such effects in a laboratory setting.

+For additional details on the preclinical oncolysis system and its applications, refer to the [wiki](http://162.246.254.83/index.php/Oncolysis).

 An [overview of the experiments and results](Results_Overview.pdf) summarizes the key findings, while the [raw data](data) (where available) are also provided.